-If users must be authenticated on the proxy, set a corresponding program, such as pam_auth.
-When accessing pam_auth for the first time, the user sees a login window in which to enter the username and password.
+If users must be authenticated on the proxy, set a corresponding program, such as pam\auth.
+When accessing pam\auth for the first time, the user sees a login window in which to enter the username and password.
 In addition, an ACL is still required, so only clients with a valid login can use the Internet:

 '''

-acl password proxy_auth REQUIRED

-http_access allow password
+acl password proxy_auth REQUIRED http_access allow password

-http_access deny all

 '''